Ben Ayre

-Benjamin Ayre (born 8 December 1995) is an Australian professional basketball player for the Cairns Taipans of the National Basketball League (NBL).
+Benjamin Ayre (born 8 December 1995) is an Australian professional basketball player for the Tasmania JackJumpers of the National Basketball League (NBL).
 He played college basketball in the United States for Skagit Valley College and Newman University before joining the Adelaide 36ers of the NBL as a development player in 2019.
-He played briefly in Lithuania for BC Mažeikiai in 2020 and in 2022 had a breakout stint with the Taipans.
+He played briefly in Lithuania for BC Mažeikiai in 2020 and in 2022 had a breakout stint with the Cairns Taipans.

 Early life

-Ayre was born in the Australian state of Victoria.
+Ayre was born in Melbourne, Victoria, in the suburb of Clayton.
 He attended De La Salle College in Melbourne.

 College career

 Ayre moved to the United States in 2015 to attend Skagit Valley College.
 He played two seasons of college basketball for the Cardinals, earning second-team All-NWAC North Region in both 2016 and 2017 and averaged 15.2 points, 2.4 rebounds and 3 assists per game.

 In 2017, Ayre transferred to Newman University and played the next two seasons for the Jets.
 He averaged 13.4 points, 2.2 rebounds and 3.9 assists in 27 games in 2017–18, and 12.9 points, 3.1 rebounds and 4.6 assists in 29 games in 2018–19.
 He was named second-team All-Heartland Conference as a senior.